- What does it do?

 - agriculture and rural development

 - culture and the arts

 - education and training

 - water and flood defence

-such as policing and criminal justice are called reserved
+Areas such as broadcasting and import and export laws are called reserved matters.

 How is it made up?

 There are 108 elected Members of the Legislative Assembly (MLAs).
 Six MLAs represent each of the 18 constituencies in Northern Ireland.